Class of 2017 Accomplishments

-- First Place American Scholastic Press Association for The Rosecall Newspaper
+- First Place American Scholastic Press Association: The Rosecall Newspaper

-- 2 National Speech & Debate Association All-Americans
+- 2 National Speech & Debate Association All Americans, 1 International Debate Competitor

 Blue Ribbon School of Excellence